yohm/sim_sampling_analysis/README.md

-# Code for "Sampling network by nodal attributes"
+# Code for "Sampling networks by nodal attributes"

 This repository contains a set of codes for the following paper.